odpi/egeria-docs/site/docs/practices/roles/overview.md

     [Icon](data-officer-role.png)

-    The data officer is responsible for setting the data strategy andleading the data governance program.
+    The data officer is responsible for setting the data strategy and leading the data governance program.

     The data officer supports asset owners as they plan the investments in key assets with expertise and research into the latest data capture and processing capabilities.

     #### Further information